nullboundary/Triggertrap/README.md

 * Introduces the Bulb Ramping feature
 * Breaks several other features ;) (that is why this version was only ever a beta...)

+## 0.3.32 (23 March 2012)

+* Fixes a bug in the production Triggertrap where the laser sensor was too sensitive
+* Fixes a bug in the production Triggertrap where the LCD display came up way too dark
+* Adds additional documentation licence information that was missed out in the initial release
+* Removes accidentally included .DS_Store files

 ## 0.3.31 (21 March 2012)

 First open-source release of the Triggertrap codebase.